 In comparison, the 2000 Census shows Mosses had a population of 1,101 people and a land area of 4.78 square miles [12.4 km²].
 This gives a population density of 230.1 people per square mile [88.9 people/km²]

 NOTE: Be aware that when comparing population density between the 2000 Census and the 2010 Census, there were changes in the sampling area for Mosses.
-You need to be careful when making such a comparison, the differences are likely to lead to a misleading comparison.
+You need to be careful when making such a comparison, the differences are likely to lead to an incorrect comparison.
 More information about the changes can be found in the section Census-to-Census Observations ... (see below).

 Housing Units ...

 At the time of the 2010 Census, Mosses had 409 Housing Units<3> and with its population of 1,029 people, this averages 2.52 people per Housing Unit.